 5.1.
-Size of government
+Size and surplus of government

-Cross-section regressions We begin with the cross-sectional regressions testing H_0^D for the presence of a direct effect of institutions on the size of government.
+Cross-country variation in the size of government We begin with the cross-sectional regressions testing $H_0^{\mathsf{D}}$ for the presence of a direct effect of institutions on the size of government.
 The results are displayed in Table 4.
 The major dependent variable is expenditures by central government (Columns 1-3 and 7), but we also include results for central government revenue (Columns 4-5) and general government expenditure (Column 6).
-Every specification includes our basic set of controls X_1 and all but one also include dummies for continents and colonial origin.
+Every specification includes our basic set of controls $X_1$ and all but one also include dummies for continents and colonial origin.
 Every regression except the last one relies on data from the full length of the panel.
-Most regressions refer to our default sample of countries (a Gastil index strictly below 4, applied year by year), but two (Columns 3 and 5) refer to the Broad sample.
+Most regressions refer to our Default sample of countries (a Gastil index less than or equal to 3.5, applied year by year), but two (Columns 3 and 5) refer to the Broad sample.
 All variables are measured in levels.
 The estimation method is Weighted Least Squares, where each country's weight is proportional to the length of its panel (the results for unweighted OLS regressions are similar).

-The table displays the estimated η parameters for the PRES and MAJ dummies.
-Bracketed expressions are p-values for false rejection of $\eta = 0$.
+The table displays the estimated $\eta$ parameters for the PRES and MAJ dummies.
+Bracketed expressions are p-values for false rejection of $\eta = 0$ .
 Boldface font denotes a coefficient significantly different from zero at the 10% level.

 Our two institutional measures always enter with a negative sign.
 But the effect for MAJ is statistically insignificant in half the cases.
-The finding that majoritarian countries have smaller governments in terms of revenue, but not in terms of spending, turns out to reflect systematically smaller deficits (see Section 5.3 below).
+The finding that majoritarian countries have significantly smaller governments in terms of revenue but not in terms of spending turns out to reflect systematically smaller deficits.
 Evidence of a large and statistically robust negative effect of majoritarian elections is limited to general government expenditures.
 Note, however, that - due to data availability - the panel in this case is both shorter and restricted to a much smaller number of countries.
-The finding that majoritarian countries have smaller general governments with the findings by Milesi-Ferretti et al. (2000) for the OECD countries.
+Our result that majoritarian countries have smaller general governments is consistent with the findings by Milesi-Ferretti et al. (2000) for the OECD countries.

 The presidential dummy variable is instead consistently significant, except in the case of general government where the sample includes considerably fewer presidential regimes.
 The finding that presidential regimes have smaller governments is clearly in line with the theoretical prediction in Section 2.
 According to the point estimates, the effect is substantial: about 5 percent of GDP.
-It appears to be slightly smaller in the larger sample, which corresponds to the broader definition of democracy.
+It appears to be